Skip to main content

 Note

 Chef uses MD5 hashes to uniquely identify files that are stored on the Chef Infra Server.
-MD5 is used only to generate a unique hash identifier and is not used for any cryptographic purpose.
+MD5 is used only to generate a unique hash identifier and isn’t used for any cryptographic purpose.

 Notes about FIPS: